shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-deal-metrics.md

 ---

-# Microsoft Monetize - Buyer Deal Metrics
+# Microsoft Monetize - Buyer deal metrics

 > [!NOTE]
 > As of May 3, 2021, Imps Matched and Bid Requests will be randomly sampled at a rate of 10 percent.
 The sampled values will be multiplied by 10 to give a reasonable estimate in all screens where these two metrics are reported.
 No other deal metrics will be affected.